intbio/MolModEdu/GROMACS/nucl/README.md

 However, high X-ray resolution does not garantee a good structure, other metrics such as R-factor should be considered.
 See this paper for further details ([Protein crystallography for non-cristallographers](https://www.ncbi.nlm.nih.gov/pubmed/18034855), Wlodawer A., 2008).

+It is always advisable to read the orginial paper, it may provided details that are otherwise non-obvious from the PDB file alone.

 ---

-The original article describing this structure is [here](https://www.sciencedirect.com/science/article/pii/S0022283602003868?via%3Dihub).
-NB: it is always advisable to read the orginial paper, it may provided details that are otherwise non-obvious from the PDB file alone.

 <a name="Understanding_PDB"/>